Selvedge founder Polly Leonard shares her Christmas wish list

-I can still remember how exciting it was when Selvedge launched.
+I can still remember how exciting it was when Selvedge launched by Polly Leonard.
 The design of the magazine was stunning – and totally unlike anything else around.
 The cover literally stopped me in my tracks.
 There was a stark, striking visual bravery that I found thrilling.
 The content inside was like manna from Heaven for someone like me, with a passion for textiles and an unquenchable thirst for discovering new makers and fresh ideas in the creative community.
 I still read – and love – the magazine 13 years later.
 So, when I was drawing up my list of people I’d really, really like to share their Christmas shopping wish list with us, Polly Leonard (who founded Selvedge magazine) was at the top of my list.
 When she said she’d be very happy to share her Christmas loves, I couldn’t wait to see what she’d pick.
 I wasn’t disappointed!
+Hope you love this wish list by Polly Leonard as much as I do.

 I was drawn to textiles as a child, and have always been inspired by the way textiles link with humanity.
 I studied embroidery and weaving and taught textiles for 10 years.